FedericoVassallo/OFDM-Wireless-Receiver/README.txt

-demapper.m                   - Demaps complex QPSK symbols into a binary bit stream. diversity_trans.m            - Main script for diversity transmission using two microphones (the one of the PC and the USB). frame_sync.m                 - Detects the start of the data frame using matched filtering using preamble. image_decoder.m              - Decodes a received bit stream into an image and displays it. imagetrans.m                 - Main script for transmitting and reconstructing an image file. matched_filter.m             - Filters the signal with a root-raised cosine pulse for synchronization.
+demapper.m                   - Demaps complex QPSK symbols into a binary bit stream. diversity_trans.m            - Main script for diversity transmission using two microphones (the one of the PC and the USB). frame_sync.m                 - Detects the start of the data frame using matched filtering using preamble. image.jpg                    - Alternative source image file used for the image transmission demonstration. image2.jpg                   - Source image file used for the image transmission demonstration. image_decoder.m              - Decodes a received bit stream into an image and displays it. imagetrans.m                 - Main script for transmitting and reconstructing an image file. matched_filter.m             - Filters the signal with a root-raised cosine pulse for synchronization.